alexdor/beta-experiment/hugo/content/projects/common-voice.md

 menu: "projects"
 ---

-- Setup dev environment time
+- Setup development environment time:

   - 5' with Docker, 15' without it